 Some safety advocates say the city is still not putting pedestrian safety as its top priority.
 Certain plans have been criticized for protecting parking spots rather than pedestrians.
 Other projects have been bogged down by excessive red tape and bickering.
 And when confronted by contradictory statistic, proponents of the vision Zero improvements say it’s too soon to tell if these projects are “statistically” effective.

 But Ed Reiskin, transportation director for the MTA, told the San Francisco Chronicle that safety improvements aren’t enough.
 “There are behavior issues at play here,” he said.
 “We need everyone in the city to be careful and mindful about how they’re getting around.”
 Only through effective engineering, enforcement, and outreach can the Vision Zero goal be achieved.

 What to Do In the Meantime

 If you’ve been injured whiles crossing the street, exiting public transportation, or simply walking on the sidewalk, speaking with a San Francisco pedestrian accident attorney may be your best option.
-To find out if you have a case quickly and easily, fill out this short form.
-For a consultation with an experienced traffic accident lawyer in San Francisco, call (415) 413-0033 today.
+To find out if you have a case quickly and easily, get a FREE case evaluation now.